Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 UConn vs Miami (FL) Betting Records & Stats

-- The Hurricanes have yet to lose in three games when named as moneyline underdog of +200 or worse.
+- The Hurricanes have been a +200 moneyline underdog on three occasions this season and won every game.

-- Miami (FL) has an implied victory probability of 33.3% according to the moneyline set by sportsbooks for this matchup.
+- Miami (FL) has an implied victory probability of 33.3% according to the moneyline set for this matchup.

 UConn vs. Miami (FL) Over/Under Stats